-For those residents of northern San Diego and the surrounding areas, solving the mysteries of water heater problems can be challenging without the help of a professional specialist.
+For those residents of San Diego and the surrounding areas, solving the mysteries of water heater problems can be challenging without the help of a professional specialist.
 But if your problem happens to be one of the following, with practice the fix can be a fairly simple one to do on your own.

 You Have Pungent Water